 If you have questions about whether or not to complete the form, authorizes the arrangement, etc., please contact your HR Business Partner/Consultant or unit leader.

-Telework Tips for Supervisor
+Telework Tips for Supervisors

 Now that you have determined telework is feasible for your employees, follow these tips to setup a foundation of productivity and communication, leading to success!

-1. Review telework policies
+1. Review telework policies.

 Make sure you understand all telework related policies and guidelines.
 Employees who will be working remotely should also review and understand these remote work IT resources.
 Help employees to identify the applications and files they will need access to while working remotely.
 Encourage employees to test out their equipment at home to make sure their access works as expected.

-2. Review employee work schedules and draft a plan
+2. Review employee work schedules and draft a plan.

 Telework should not be confused with flex scheduling.
 It is important to be clear about expectations for employees to maintain their regular work schedule or if you are open to flexible hours.
 If the position requires customer service, ensure that appropriate coverage is provided.

-3. Develop an accountability plan
+3. Develop an accountability plan.